 The rear seat is of course commodious, although these lower cars can never compare for seating comfort with the taller sofas that were used some years earlier.
+The X Frame’s main benefit was to allow rear footwells that dropped down below the frame and sills.
 Note the asymmetrical upholstery pattern on the upper seat back, which goes the opposite way on the front seat.

 Let’s take a look at what’s behind the trademark nose.